nullgemm/globuf/readme.md

 #### Compiling from Windows
 The Windows backend can also be compiled from Windows for easier testing.
-*Do not download Visual Studio just for globox, it would be completely overkill!*
+*Do not download Visual Studio just for Globox, it would be completely overkill!*
 You only need builds of the POSIX `rm`, `mv` and `cp` and GNU's `make` and `objcopy`.

 We recommend using the